OliverHennhoefer/quant/README.md

-# Scraping Company Data and other Business Indicators
+# Fetching Stock Data for Fundamental Analysis

 This project heavily relies on data provided by [gurufocus.com](https://www.gurufocus.com/new_index/) 📊 <br>